Nexosis/nexosis.github.io/_tutorials/network-security.md

     <li> <b>(Optional)</b> - In the Original CSV, every line in the CSV is terminated with a period.
 Because of that, all the items in the <code>type</code> column will contain a period (e.g. <code>noraml.</code>, <code>satan.</code>, <code>buffer_overflow.</code>, etc.) If you are on linux or mac, or if you have unix tools installed on windows (i.e. gitbash, cygwin, etc.) you can quickly clean this up using the <code>sed</code> command with a regular expression, like so:
      <pre class="language-bash"><code class="language-bash code-toolbar">sed -i -e 's/\.$//' kddcup-training.csv</code></pre>
     </li>
-    <li><b>IMPORTANT CRITICAL FINAL STEP BEFORE SUBMITTING TO NEXOSIS API: Validate the CSV file.</b>
+    <li><b>IMPORTANT CRITICAL FINAL STEP BEFORE SUBMITTING TO NEXOSIS API: Validate the CSV file.</b><br/>
       Notice the odd square on line <code>494023</code> below.
+<img src="/assets/img/tutorials/kddcup-csv-bad-char.png" alt="Bad character in CSV file." class="img-responsive">
 This will need removed or the import will fail.
 An easy way to fix this in bash is with the <code>head</code> command, which removes the last line:
-<img src="/assets/img/tutorials/kddcup-csv-bad-char.png" alt="Bad character in CSV file." class="img-responsive">

 <pre class="language-batch"><code class="language-batch code-toolbar">
 head -n -1  kddcup-training.csv > kddcup-training.tmp ; mv kddcup-training.tmp kddcup-training.csv
 </code></pre>

     If there are any illeagal characters, jagged rows, unpaired quotations around strings, extra commas, etc. the Import will fail.
 The Nexosis API will attempt to provide details in Response body as to where the error was encountered.
 In this case, the file we downloaded has an illegal byte at the end of the file.
 By opening reviewing the file in Visual Studio Code, Notepad++, or another text editor, it can help identify issues.
-Excel can help validate files as well, but it can also mask issues as well.
+Excel can help validate there are no jagged rows, but it can also mask other issues as well.

     <blockquote>Avoid using <code>notepad.exe</code> to review CSV files unless the file is very small - small in both number of rows as well as the length of each line.
 Notepad has proven time and again to be increadibly unreliable in many ways.</blockquote>